1. Collection of Personal Information

-(a) The personal information is collected for a lawful purpose directly related to a legislative function or power of the Council;
+(a) The personal information is collected for a lawful purpose directly related to a legislative function or power of the Council or Council business operations;

 (b) Collection of the personal information is necessary for or directly related to that purpose; and

 (c) Explicit permission has been given by the person whose personal information is being collected.